 - When the power supply is in the "Off" state, the OFF annunciator turns on and the output is disabled.
 The OFF annunciator turns off when the power supply returns to the "On" state.
 When the output is disabled, the voltage value is 0 volts and the current value is 0.02 amps.
 This gives a zero output voltage without actually disconnecting the output. - The output state is stored in volatile memory; the output is always disabled when power has been off or after a remote interface reset. - While the output is disabled, the control knob is locked to prevent from any unwanted changes occurring.
-But the other front panel keys are working. - To lock the control knob, move the flashing digit to the right or left using or resolution selection keys until the flashing digit disappears.
+But the other front panel keys are working.

-To see or check the changes while the output is disabled, press $\binom{Display}{Limit}$ before returning to meter mode.
+To see or check the changes while the output is disabled, press $\binom{\text{Display}}{\text{Limit}}$ before returning to meter mode.